feelpp/feelpp-book/FAQ/FAQDevelopment.md

 Development FAQ
 ===============

-# How to print from expressions?
+# How to print values taken by expressions in, say, variational formulations?

 Q: I would like to know what the values taken by expressions and sub-expressions in Feel++.